husarion/panther_description/README.md

 > **Warning**
 >
 > We have migrated the development of the `panther_description` package to the [panther_ros](https://github.com/husarion/panther_ros) repository.
-While the current ROS2 version of the package is still available only in this repository, we want to inform you that we are actively working on adding the latest ROS2 version to the new repository as well, but this process is not yet complete..
+While the current ROS 2 version of the package is still available only in this repository, we want to inform you that we are actively working on adding the latest ROS 2 version to the new repository as well, but this process is not yet complete..
 >
 > For additional guidance on configuring the Panther robot and running demos, refer to the [panther-docker](https://github.com/husarion/panther-docker) repository or check out the manuals available on the official Husarion [website](https://husarion.com/manuals/panther/).